megan91292/dsc-mod-1-project-v2-1-onl01-dtsc-ft-041320/README.md

 #####Recommendations:
 Look at releasing movies in July and November.

-## Question 3: Does the performance of a movie change based on the day/month of release?
+<h2>Question 3: Does the performance of a movie change based on the day/month </h2>of release?
 ###### Looking at median Gross

 #####Findings: